CZ-NIC/yangson/docs/datatype.rst

 values of appropriate instance attributes.
-Instances of subclasses of :class:`DataType` typically appear as values of :attr:`~.TerminalNode.type` attribute that is common to all :class:`~.schema.TerminalNode` instances.
+Instances of subclasses of :class:`DataType` typically appear as values of :attr:`~.TerminalNode.type` attribute that is common to all :class:`~.schemanode.TerminalNode` instances.

-.. class:: DataType(mid: ModuleId)
+.. class:: DataType(sctx: SchemaContext, name: YangIdentifier)

    This is the abstract superclass for all classes representing YANG data types.
 The methods described in this class comprise common API for all type, some subclasses then introduce type-specific methods.

-   The constructor argument *mid* is the value for the :attr:`module_id` instance attribute.
+   The constructor arguments *sctx* and *name* initialize values of the instance attributes :attr:`sctx` and :attr:`name`, respectively.

    .. rubric:: Instance Attributes

-   .. attribute:: module_id
+   .. attribute:: sctx

-      Identifier of the module in the context of which the type definition and restrictions are to be interpreted.
+      :class:`~.schemadata.SchemaContext` in which the type definition
+      and restrictions are to be interpreted.

       .. doctest::

-	 >>> string_t.module_id
+	 >>> string_t.sctx.text_mid
 	 ('example-5-a', '')

    .. attribute:: default